apache/apisix/docs/en/latest/plugins/jwt-auth.md

 }'
 ```

 Here the plugin looks up for key `secret` inside vault path (`<vault.prefix from default-conf.yaml>/jwt-auth/keys/key-1`) for key `key-1` mentioned in the consumer config and uses it for subsequent signing and jwt verification.
-If the key is not found in the same path, the plugin generates a random hex encoded string and store that into the same path (same as option 1 inside [here](#enable-jwt-auth-with-vault-compatibility)).
+If the key is not found in the same path, the plugin logs error and fails to perform jwt authentication.

-1. RS256 rsa keypairs, both public and private keys are stored into vault.
+2. RS256 rsa keypairs, both public and private keys are stored into vault.

 ```shell
 curl http://127.0.0.1:9080/apisix/admin/consumers -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '